DevOps-Sad-people/itu-minitwit/report/4-reflection.md

 Unfortunately, after switching a few days later, the pub/sub mechanism of logical replication in Postgres accidentally corrupted a tracking file, meaning the postgres would immediately crash on start.
 This problem was accomodated by immediately running `pg_resetwal` on startup to reset the corrputed file, and then unsubscriping from the expired subscription.
 The subscription does not provide any value at this point, as we swapped from the old to the new production machine, and the old one has been turned off.

-### [G/Z]Log overflow problem.
+### [G/Z] Log overflow problem.
 Access denied to machine.
 Massive clutch

+After quite some time into development, our droplet became overwhelmed by the large volume of logs being generated by the different containers.
+This log overflow consumed all available disk space on our droplet, resulting in the droplet becoming inoperable, also shutting down our whole system.
+We did not notice this issue for a few days as Grafana also shut down, being unable to send alerts to us.
+After noticing the issue, we were also denied SSH access into the droplet.
+We had to use DigitalOcean's recovery console to regain access to the server, delete unnecessary log files, and restore normal operation.
+Learning from this incident, we introduced log rotation in our docker compose file which limits the maximum number and size of generated log files.

 ### [Nic] Backup strategy (cron job every three hours)
-Although it's great to solve problems on yuor own, sometimes other have done a great job already.
+Although it's great to solve problems on your own, sometimes other have done a great job already.
 And this proved to be the case for backing up a Postgres database.
 Simply adding the `eeshugerman/postgres-backup-s3:15` container image to the manager node and configuring environment variables, we successfully setup a cron job that automatically backs up daily, and sends the backup to DO's space storage, which is S3 compatible.
 Using the exact same script, it also includes functions that easily allow restoring from a previous backup.
 The latter is a crucial step, for when things are burning.
 The container likewise provide clean-up functionality, such that only 7 days of backups are kept.

 ## Maintenance